Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Discussion

-To quantify evidence utility, we conduct pairwise evaluations between human-provided evidence and \ours{}-retrieved evidence across all 1,268 samples in \ds{}.
-For each post, a web-search-enabled GPT-4.1 judge compares $\mathcal{E}_h$ and $\mathcal{E}_m$, with \ours{} instantiated using two representative LLMs: o3 (closed-source) and MedGemma-27B (open-source).
-As shown in Table~\ref{tab:source-win-rate}, \ours{} achieves win rates above 50\% over human evidence for both models, indicating that \textit{utility-guided retrieval can match or surpass human selection}.
+\paragraph{\ours{} Often Outperforms Human Evidence Selection.} To quantify utility, we compare human $\mathcal{E}_h$ and machine-selected evidence $\mathcal{E}_m$ on 1,268 samples in \ds{}.
+A web-enabled GPT-4.1 judge evaluates which set better supports helpful notes, with \ours{} using o3 and MedGemma-27B.
+Table~\ref{tab:source-win-rate} shows win rates above 50\%, i.e.,~\ours{} often matches or surpasses human evidence selection.

-To inform deployment, we analyze cases where evidence selected by \ours{} is less preferred than human evidence.
-Two human experts first collaboratively reviewed 100 cases to identify four recurring causes: \textbf{(1)} \textit{Weak Claim Grounding}, where the LLM fails to capture the core claim or retrieve directly relevant evidence; \textbf{(2)} \textit{Poor Source Quality Judgment}, where the LLM treats all sources equally without discerning credibility or authority; \textbf{(3)} \textit{Limited Audience Adaptation}, where LLM-retrieved sources are overly technical or inaccessible to general readers; and \textbf{(4)} \textit{Incomplete Cross-Source Reasoning}, where the LLM fails to integrate multiple sources into coherent conclusions.
-We then attributed all remaining failures to a primary cause accordingly via GPT-4.1.
-As illustrated in Figure~\ref{fig:llm-source-limit}, these limitations often reflect shallow keyword matching or insufficient contextual reasoning.
-This suggest that query formulation, multi-hop reasoning, and domain-specific retrieval tuning could further improve evidence utility in real-world applications.
+We next examine cases where human evidence is preferred.
+Two human experts reviewed 100 such cases and identified four recurring causes: \textbf{(1)} \textit{Weak Claim Grounding}, where the LLM misses the core claim or retrieves loosely relevant evidence; \textbf{(2)} \textit{Poor Source Quality Judgment}, where the model fails to distinguish strong from weak sources; \textbf{(3)} \textit{Limited Audience Adaptation}, where sources are overly technical or inaccessible; and \textbf{(4)} \textit{Insufficient Cross-Source Synthesis}, where multiple sources are not integrated into a coherent conclusion.
+The remaining cases were labeled using GPT-4.1.